syncfusion-content/winui-docs/winui/TreeGrid/Interactive-Features.md

 `RowDragStarting`: Occurs when you start to drag the node in treegrid.
 The `TreeGridRowDragStartingEventArgs` has the following member, which provides information for the `RowDragStarting` event.

-`DraggingNodes`: Gets the TreeNode that contains the data associated when dragging the rows.
+`DraggingNodes`: Gets the treenode that contains the data associated when dragging the rows.

-`Cancel` :  Gets and Sets a value indicating whether the event is Canceled or not.
+`Cancel` :  Gets and sets a value indicating whether the event is canceled or not.

 {% tabs %}
 {% highlight c# %}